Hialeah Park Race Track: History

 Hialeah Park.
 Hialeah Park also made an appearance in Public Enemies but most scenes were shot in the Midwest.
 The Champ (1979) with Jon Voight, Faye Dunaway and Ricky Schroder filmed scenes on Flamingo Day, 3/4/78.

 Hialeah Park Racetrack was listed on the National Register of Historic Places on March 2, 1979.
 On January 12, 1988, the property was determined eligible for designation as a National Historic Landmark by the Secretary of the Interior.

+2001 closure

-In 2001, Hialeah Park stopped hosting racing after a change in state law kept it from having exclusive dates in its competition with Gulfstream Park and Calder Race Course.
+In 2001, Hialeah Park stopped hosting racing after a change in Florida state law kept it from having exclusive dates in its competition with Gulfstream Park and Calder Race Course.

 Consequently, owner John Brunetti closed Hialeah Park to the public.
 The filly Cheeky Miss won the last thoroughbred race run at Hialeah on May 22, 2001.

-Among the races the track hosted was the appropriately named Flamingo Stakes, an important stepping stone to the Kentucky Derby for 3-year-old horses, and the once prestigious Widener Handicap, a major race for horses four years and older that was the East Coast counterpart to the Santa Anita Handicap in California.